atharvahatekar/atharvahatekar/README.md

 ### 💫 About Me

-I am a professional with a blend of academic excellence 📚 and industrial experience 👨‍💻.
+With a perfect blend of academic excellence 📚 and industrial experience 👨‍💻.
 I specialize in transforming raw data into actionable insights to drive business growth.

 * 🔭 **I’m currently working on:** Unsupervised Anomaly Detection on Multivariate Time Series Data.
 * 💡 **My expertise:** Machine Learning, Deep Learning, and Data Analytics.